AyeCode/userswp/readme.txt

 * Tools page added - ADDED
 * Major code refactoring - CHANGED
 * Class names renamed from Users_WP to UsersWP for better naming and consistency - CHANGED
+* Email links are dislayed as plain text - FIXED

 = 1.0.6 =
 * First release on WordPress.org - :)